oracle-livelabs/adb/adb-prometheus/introduction/introduction.md

 - Use ORDS `source_type_media` to serve raw `text/plain` content (bypassing JSON wrapping)
 - Secure the endpoint with OAuth2 client credentials flow
 - Deploy Prometheus and Grafana on a compute instance in the same VCN
-- Build a comprehensive Grafana dashboard for ADB-D observability
+- Build a comprehensive Grafana dashboard for Autonomous AI Database observability

 ### Prerequisites

 This lab assumes you have:

-- An Oracle Autonomous AI Database - Dedicated (ADB-D) instance running in a private subnet
+- An Autonomous AI Database instance running in a private subnet
-- ADMIN access to the ADB-D (via Database Actions or SQLcl)
+- ADMIN access to the Autonomous AI Database (via Database Actions or SQLcl)
 - An OCI Bastion Service configured in the same VCN
 - OCI CLI installed and configured on your local machine
 - An SSH key pair (e.g., `~/.ssh/id_ed25519`)